ThibaultJanBeyer/DragSelect/README.md

 ```

 # DragSelect
-easily add a selection algorythm to your application/website.
+easily add a selection algorithm to your application/website.

 # Project Page: Demo & Info